apham3/DH150-AmyPham/Assignment #5/README.md

 # UX within the Public Sector
 ## DH150 Assignment 05: User Personas & Scenarios by Amy Pham

+> The purpose of UX Storytelling is to be able to tell a story from the **user's perspective**.
+With this knowledge and multiple stories, a researcher will be able to better communicate for the audience.
+This allows you to live and breathe the users' world and to be able to rule out your own bias and focus on other users.

 ### Features
 > 1: Minimize the amount of links or information on the main home page